 This book also contained a bonus short story titled “Junius Maltby” about a young boy raised by his imaginative and unconventional father.
 Although written in a very humorous tone, the moral contains an important message regarding letting others influence who you are.
 The son Robbie is very content in who he is and doesn’t even realize he is poor and under the scrutiny of others.
 It isn’t until he is told that he and his father are different that everything changes for them.

+The Red Pony is my selection for a book about an animal for the Back to the Classics Challenge 2017.
 The stories in this book prove that great depth can be achieved with few words.
 It also serves as an eternal reminder of the beauty of dreams.

 6. The Snows of Kilimanjaro (And Other Stories) by Ernest Hemingway